robertjspencer/robertjspencer.github.io/index.md

 - Python
 - R

-NOTE: I am currently not updating this portfolio at the moment as I'm currently occupied with 161250 'Data Analytics' at Massey University (MU).
+NOTE: I am not updating this portfolio at the moment as I'm currently occupied with 161250 'Data Analytics' at Massey University (MU).
 Come February 2023 I will most likely be doing MU's Master of Analytics as well.